line/armeria/gradle/scripts/README.md

 ## Setting a target version with the `java(\\d+)` flag.

-By default, setting the `java` flag compiles a module targeting minimum compatibility with Java 8.
+By default, setting the `java` flag compiles a module targeting minimum compatibility with the Java version specified by `javaTargetCompatibility`. `javaTargetCompatibility` is Java 8 by default if unspecified.
 However, it is possible that certain modules need to be compiled targeting a higher Java version than others.

 Assume that `:moduleA` requires at least Java 17 to compile, whereas `:moduleB` requires Java 8.